Time 1h 20m

-After the success of our Vietnamese coffee custard and Japanese matcha flan, we have another Asian-inspired gelatine dessert for you: a gorgeous pandan jelly with a strawberry layer.
+After the success of our Vietnamese coffee custard, Japanese matcha flan, and Thai blue pea jelly, we have another Asian-inspired gelatine dessert for you: a gorgeous pandan jelly with a strawberry layer.
 It's vegan, gluten-free, sugar-free, and incredibly delicious!

 It might seem tricky to make, but with our detailed step-by-step recipe, success is guaranteed.
 All you need is coconut milk drink, fresh strawberries, pandan essence, and vegan gelatine.
 Prepare three different jellies, two with green pandan and one with pink strawberry, and then layer them in pudding moulds.
 Job's done!